mj0410/FU/Research_Internship/RNN/README.md

 - put two independent RNNs together; one reads forward and another reads backward <br/>

 > **Embedding layer**
-> learn embedding of each word via input
+> learns embedding of each word via input <br/>
-> inputs have to be represented by unique integer (conversion is done by keras.Tokenizer)
+> Inputs have to be represented by unique integer (conversion is done by keras.Tokenizer) <br/>
-> words will be 7-mers in our data
+> Words will be 7-mers in our data <br/>

 `Embedding(input_dim, output_dim, input_length)`
 - input_dim : number of words in data